Social Recovery

 The cryptographic guarantees

 - Post-quantum wrapping.
-Each shard is wrapped with ML-KEM-768 (NIST FIPS 203), so it stays sealed even against future quantum attacks.
+Each contact's shard is wrapped with ML-KEM-768 + AES-256-GCM (NIST FIPS 203), so it stays sealed even against future quantum attacks.

 - Reconstructed on-device.
-Recovery happens on your contacts' devices.
-Keeplas never sees a raw shard or your reconstructed key.
+Recovery happens on a contact's device.
+Keeplas never sees a raw shard or the reconstructed key — and never holds a shard of its own.

 - No collusion risk.
 Below the threshold, the shards reveal nothing.
 Not even Keeplas plus a single contact can open your vault.